65-anyos mamshie pasado sa Bar exam

 Hindi limitasyon ang edad sa pag-abot ng pangarap gaya na lamang ng mamshie na ito na pumasa sa katatapos lamang na Bar exam.

 Siya si Atty.
 Nancy Regis mula Sogod, Southern Leyte.
-Ibinahagi ng kanyang anak na si Napoleon Nazarene Regis ang kwento ng kanyang ina na ngayon ay abogado na.
+Ibinahagi ng kanyang anak na si Napoleon Nazarene Regis ang kuwento ng kanyang ina na ngayon ay abogado na.

 Bago maging ganap na abogado ang kanyang ina, marami umano itong isinakripisyo at piniling unahin.

 Isa rin sa mga balakid na kinaharap ni Atty.
 Regis ay ang kanyang kalusugan.
-Nagkaroon siya ng sakit kung saan nangailangan siyang sumailalim sa iba’t ibang operations, therapies, treatments, at mga medications.
+Nagkaroon siya ng sakit kung saan nangailangan siyang sumailalim sa iba’t ibang operations, therapies, treatments at mga medication.
 Subalit ‘di siya nagpatinag dito.

 Taong 2020 matagumpay siyang grumaduate sa Law school at naging ganap na Juris Doctor.